infonl/dimpact-zaakafhandelcomponent/docs/development/testing.md

 ### Using Postman

 Using [Postman](https://www.postman.com/) you can test ZAC by sending HTTP requests to the ZAC backend API.
 This way you can test a locally running ZAC or you can test ZAC running on e.g. the TEST environment.
-Be aware that by doing so you are depending on the requests you send, of course changing data and state in ZAC.
+Be aware that by doing so, depending on the requests you send, you can be changing data and state in ZAC.

 #### Set up Postman for ZAC